ibm-build-lab/cloud-pak-sandboxes/installer/README.md

 Within the **Schematic workspace** select **Activity** from left menu.
 Select **View log** link from **Plan applied** row, as shown in the image below:

 ![sample2](./images/activity-log.png)

+## Accessing the Cloud Pak Console

-**NOTE:** the workspace activity plan logs will print out the Cloud Pak console *url*, *username* and *password* once the installation is complete.
-Once the cloud pak has been installed and the admin/password credentials are provided, please change the password immediately.
+The workspace activity plan logs will print out the Cloud Pak console *url*, *username* and *password* once the installation is complete.

+**IMPORTANT:** Once the cloud pak has been installed and the admin/password credentials are provided, please change the password immediately.

 ## Deleting The Workspace and Resources